ThienVie/thienviet12/README.md

 * Q: How old are you

-  A: Too young to drink alcohol.
+  A: I am young enough to drink alcohol.
 Sorry, but I don't want to tell someone my age to any strangers.
 I hope you understand.

 * Q: How are you today?